Turbidity Control in Sedimentation Columns by Direction Dependent Models: Controller design

-in which $k_p \in \mathbb{R}$ and $k_i \in \mathbb{R}$ are the proportional and integral gains, respectively.
 In the following, two propositions summarize the main theoretical results of this paper.
-Using these results, one can verify if a pair $(k_p,k_i) \in \Real ^2$ is able to stabilize the system \eqref{Eq:Model} and search for the pair $(k_p,k_i)$ that minimizes a cost function related to the settling time of the turbidity. {For simplicity, we consider the linear and delayed part of the system \eqref{Eq:Model} and the offset values $c_1$ and $c_2$ are neglected in this paper.
-Without loss of generality we also consider a null reference signal $r_k = 0$ for all $k$. }
+Using these results, one can verify if a pair $(k_p,k_i) \in \Real ^2$ is able to stabilize the system \eqref{Eq:Model} and search for the pair $(k_p,k_i)$ that minimizes a \jesus{quadratic} cost function related to the settling time of the turbidity. \jesus{In the following, since the bias terms $c_1$ and $c_2$ are compensated by the integral action of the controller in both operational modes, we omit them for the stability analysis in order to simplify the explanation of the following propositions.} Without loss of generality we also consider a null reference signal $r_k = 0$ for all $k$.

 \begin{proposition} {Define the following matrices for the open-loop system \eqref{Eq:Model} and the control law \eqref{Eq:ControlLaw}:

 } The closed-loop system \eqref{Eq:Model}-\eqref{Eq:ControlLaw} is asymptotically stable if there exist $4\times 4$ matrices $ P_1>0_4 $, $ S_1>0_4 $, $ S_2>0_4$, $ W_1 $, $W_2 $, $W_3 $, $M_1 $, $M_2 $, $P_2 $, and $P_3 $ such that the following LMIs are satisfied: